Cabbage and Ground Beef (One Pot)

 Our full printable recipe is located at the bottom.
 But let’s go over the steps so you can understand what’s involved before you start.

-1. Cook the Ground Beef: Add olive oil to a Dutch oven, add the ground beef and cook until fully cooked.
+1. Cook the Ground Beef: Add olive oil to a Dutch oven, add the ground beef, and cook until fully cooked.
 Add the red wine and simmer until fully evaporated.

-2. Add the Onions, Garlic & Broth: Meanwhile, chop the onion and dice the garlic cloves.
+2. Add the Onions, Garlic & Broth: Meanwhile, chop the onions and dice the garlic cloves.
 Toss in the onions and garlic, and cook for 3 to 4 minutes.
 Next, pour in the beef broth.

 In a white Dutch oven cooking ground beef, a wood board with chopped onion and garlic, and broth poured into the pot.